 Please be assured that Brown's Office of College Admission understands that your extracurriculars, sports, internships, volunteer work and other pursuits have been disrupted.
 We will consider the many elements impacting and shaping your experiences as a result of COVID-19.
 We review every applicant's file holistically and in context.
 We want to see what you have accomplished with the resources and opportunities available to you in high school, as well as evaluate your potential to thrive within the unique offerings of Brown University.

 Brown does not track demonstrated interest, and students who have been unable to visit campus will face no disadvantage in the admissions process.
 We know by the very fact that you apply that you are seriously interested in Brown.
-And while our campus currently remains closed to visitors, we encourage you to connect with admission officers and current students and experience Brown through our virtual events.
+We encourage you to connect with admission officers and current students and experience Brown through our events.